klessydra/T13x/README.md

 		c) ./runMErge.sh <pulpino_path>

-5. OPTIONAL: After merging is done, this is how you will be able to test Klessydra-t1-3th.
+6. OPTIONAL: After merging is done, this is how you will be able to test Klessydra-t1-3th.
-		-Open the terminal and navigate to "sw" folder inside pulpino and execute the following commands
+		-Open a terminal and navigate to "sw" folder inside pulpino and execute the following commands

 		a) e.g. mkdir build